Cryptolens/docs/licensing-models/sdk-licensing.md

 ## Implementation

 There are two ways of protecting SDKs.
-Either we keep track of each new device that uses the SDK (which requires internet access) or we allow developers to sign their assemblies using a special utility (which will not require access to the internet).
+Either we keep track of each new device that uses the SDK (which requires internet access) or we allow developers to have unlimited number of end users, as long as it is their own application that uses the SDK (does not require access to the internet).

 The choice depends on both the platform and the licensing model you would like to support:

 * **Tack all devices** - this approach is better suited for SDKs where you would like to charge your customers for usage, eg. per install or unique device.
 This will work on all platforms.
 Each instance using the SDK will need to contact Cryptolens at least once.

-* **Offline mode** - if do not want to charge customers per device/install, this approach would suit better.
+* **Offline mode** - if you do not want to charge customers per device/install, this approach would suit better.
 There is no need to contact Cryptolens at any point.
-This works with SDKs targeting .NET (including Mono/Unity).
+This approach works if there is a way to identify the application that calls the SDK.
+In this tutorial, we will cover how it can be done if your SDKs are targeting .NET (including Mono/Unity) or if it the SDK will work on mobile devices.

 ### Track all devices (all platforms)
 If your SDK will have access to the internet, you can protect it in two ways: by registering every end user of the SDK or by counting each time it is installed.